Soriano-R/Employee_Dashboard/README.md

 You can then inspect their code and compare it with this implementation to see how different approaches to dashboarding are built.

-## Authors

-Developed as part of a data science project.

 ## License

 This project is licensed under the MIT License — see the LICENSE.txt file for details.